jiasquaredfu/Wyss-Institute-Protein-Design-Workshops/README.md

 <pre> conda env create -f env/SE3nv.yml </pre>
 <pre> rm env/SE3nv.yml </pre>
 <pre> vi env/SE3nv.yml  </pre>
-A new file will open up.
+- A new file will open up.
 Press the i key and *INSERT* should appear at the bottom of the screen <br>
-Copy the following text into the file:
+- Copy the following code into the file:
 <pre>
 name: SE3nv
 channels: